Best Colleges & Universities in Nevada

 Graduation Rate: 60%

 Pima Medical Institute is another for-profit college that was founded in Arizona but quickly grew to have campuses throughout the western United States.
-As the name implies, PMI focuses on students who are looking to receive certification in a medical program, or who are looking to break into the medical field before pursuing further education at a different campus.
-It is the largest independently owned, private allied health school in the United States, which means that it is able to provide quality education for a much lower price than some of its state-supported counterparts.
+As the name implies, PMI focuses on students who are looking to receive certification in a medical program, or who are looking to delve into the medical field before pursuing further education at a different campus.
+It is the largest independently owned, private allied health school in the United States, which means that it can provide quality education for a much lower price than some of its state-supported counterparts.

-The Las Vegas campus of Pima Medical Institute is located off Flamingo Road and Pecos Road and is centrally located to provide access to a wide variety of career venues and employment opportunities.
+The Las Vegas campus of Pima Medical Institute is located off Flamingo Road and Pecos Road.
+It is centrally located to provide access to a wide variety of career venues and employment opportunities.
 The school offers Associate Degrees in training as an Occupational Therapy Assistant, Physical Therapist Assistant, or Veterinary Technician, as well as Associate Degrees courses in Radiography and Respiratory Therapy.

 For students who want to start leaving their mark on the industry as quickly as possible, Pima Medical Institute also offers certification courses and training as a Dental Assistant, Medical Administrative Assistant, Medical Assistant Pharmacy Technician, or Veterinary Assistant.
 Whether students are interested in pursuing a full degree or just getting out into the work environment, PMI can help them reach their goals quickly and effectively.